€14.95

 So, this explained the three musical elements and their seven energy tactics: Spark, Kick, Break, Boost, Build, Peak and Rest.

-As explained, making the method work is by sensing, 'seeing' and responding to the energy on the dancefloor by applying the suitable energy tactics accordingly.
+As explained, making the method work is by sensing, 'seeing' and responding to the energy by applying the suitable energy tactics accordingly.
 This way you build your own sequence and composition of parts and sounds from different tracks, creating an energy so that people get moved.
 Your set is not just made up of tracks, your set becomes the track.

 Finally and firstly, to prepare for using the method and hotcues, simply follow these steps: